Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Introduction

 The paper is organized as follows.
 We start in Sect.~\ref{sec:eleq} with the Lagrangian description and derive from the extended form of the action integral the extended Lagrangian $L_{\e}$, together with its relation to the conventional Lagrangian $L$.
 It is shown that this relation reduces to the factor $\d t/\d s$.
-More ``general'' correlations are shown to correspond to an {\em additional\/} transformation of the dynamical variables.
-The extended set of Euler-Lagrange equations then follows trivially from the dependencies of the extended Lagrangian.
-It is shown that the extended Lagrangian description of dynamics consists in a {\em constrained motion\/} in an {\em extended space}, namely in the tangent bundle $T(\MB\times\RB)$ over the space-time configuration manifold $\MB\times\RB$.
+The extended set of Euler-Lagrange equations then follows from the dependencies of the extended Lagrangian.